The future of cloud security: trends and areas of concern

 With the growth of cloud-based email and document-sharing services, employees have become accustomed to clicking on links in their emails.
 However, this occurrence has paved the way for countless phishing attacks.
 With a successful phishing attack, a hacker could gain access to an employee’s credentials for cloud services.

 It is also crucial to verify confidential vs shared data settings on cloud.
-Simple misconfiguration of visibility can expose private data to the Internet.
+Simple misconfiguration of visibility can expose private data to the Internet or external cyber attacks.

 Various general trends surrounding cloud security define the industry and are critical to understanding the protection of sensitive data.
-Being aware of these cloud computing trends can help businesses decide where to best allocate their cloud resources and what new security tools are available, among many other benefits.
+Being aware of these cloud security trends can help businesses decide where to best allocate their resources to stay ahead of the competition.